 All assignments, quizzes, and exams must be submitted online through Blackboard by the deadline as posted on the course calendar.
 Unless otherwise noted, assignments are due by 11:59 p.m.
 EST on the due date, and because of the short time period in which this course transpires, late work and make-up work cannot be accepted.
-All required coursework is posted online in Blackboard, and deadlines are available from the beginning of the semester, thereby allowing students to plan ahead and submit coursework from any location.
+All required coursework is posted online in Blackboard, and deadlines are available from the beginning of the semester, thereby allowing students to plan ahead and submit coursework from any location prior to the posted deadlines.